Consensys/doc.gnark/docs/Concepts/zkp.md

 ## zk-SNARK activity

-zk-SNARK is a very active area of academic research with improvments and new protocols announced week-by-week.
+zk-SNARK is a very active area of academic research with improvements and new protocols announced weekly.
 For example, according to
 ["A Cambrian Explosion of Crypto Proofs" overview article on Nakamoto.com](https://nakamoto.com/cambrian-explosion-of-crypto-proofs/) we saw the following new zk-SNARK protocols in 2019: Libra, Sonic, SuperSonic, PlonK, SLONK, Halo, Marlin, Fractal, Spartan, Succinct Aurora, RedShift, AirAssembly.